smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

     - The HMI must deactivate the EMBEDDED_NAVI event if a navigation app is activated.
 4. When the system supports audio mixing and embedded navigation starts streaming
     - Send TTS.Started to SDL to change media app currently in (LIMITED, AUDIBLE) to (LIMITED, ATTENUATED) due to active embedded navigation.
-    - Send TTS.Stopped to SDL right after embedded navigation stops streaming to change application's HMIStatus to the same state it had prior to the event.
+    - Send TTS.Stopped to SDL right after embedded navigation stops streaming to remove any HMI state modifications that were applied during the event.
 !!!

 !!!
 NOTE